Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 For all the latest bus news from London and the immediate area:

 The best site for general bus news is hosted by the London Omnibus Traction Society.
 Members of the society also receive a monthly newsletter (i.e. snail mail) packed with full information on all goings on.
-Additionally, you might like to join any or all of the following newsgroups: London Bus Enthusiast (a friendly forum) or the older but more restrictive London Bus Group, or London's Transport (about all public transport in London, but mainly about buses in practice) for instant news and views from the capital sent to you by email.
-The following official sites are also worth checking for news:
+The following official TfL pages are also worth checking:

-Transport for London: note press centre, spider maps, Bus service changes, real time travel information, bus service consultation, and tender results.
+Transport for London: note press centre, Bus Changes / real time travel information, bus service consultation, route performance reports, and tender results.

 For tram news and views ...